ParikshithT/Bit-Coin-Price-Prediction/README.md

 Time Series forecasting with XGBoost: XGBoost is a powerful gradient boosting algorithm widely used for time series forecasting.
 We explain how to apply XGBoost to the Bitcoin dataset to generate accurate forecasts.

 Time Series forecasting with Facebook Prophet: Facebook Prophet is a forecasting library developed by Facebook's Core Data Science team.
 We showcase how to leverage Prophet for Bitcoin price forecasting.

 Time Series forecasting with ARIMA: Autoregressive Integrated Moving Average (ARIMA) is a classic time series forecasting model.
 We illustrate how to implement ARIMA for Bitcoin price prediction.

-Please refer to the respective sections in the Kernel for detailed explanations, code samples, and visualizations related to each forecasting technique.
+Please refer to the notebook sections in the ipynb file for detailed explanations, code samples, and visualizations related to each forecasting technique.